HAFix: History-Augmented Large Language Models for Bug Fixing: Empirical Evaluation of HAFix

 \item \textbf{Bug Description}: This field provides the essential bug context, which will be detailed in Subsection \ref{Data Mining}, using the cleaned-up version mined from GitHub issue pages or commit messages, ensuring no post-fix details were included to prevent data leakage. \end{itemize}

 We also provide an example of the baseline prompt built based on data collected above in Listing \ref{BaselinePromptExample} in Appendix \ref{appendix:PromptExample}.

 Note that we do not mine the entire buggy or fixed file code, but instead narrow the scope to the function-level code snippet surrounding the buggy line, since this provides sufficient context to understand the single-line bug while avoiding noise from unrelated parts of the file.
-Additionally, we employ AST (Abstract Syntax Tree) matching for precise localization of the function-level code snippet, since AST offers a structural representation of the source code, enabling us to identify the exact code elements that changed.
-For instance, in cases where multiple functions share the same name within a file, AST matching distinguishes these functions based on their unique parameter combinations and parent nodes, such as a file or class.
+During the data collection stage, before LLM inference, we employ AST (Abstract Syntax Tree) matching to accurately locate and extract the modified function from both the buggy and blame commits.
+We use existing libraries (ast module in Python and PyDriller) to resolve name collisions by parameter signatures and parent nodes (e.g., class or file).
+This ensures consistent extraction for constructing the \textit{Function Code Before and After the Fix Commit} field described in this section and the \textit{Function Code Pairs} field described in Section \ref{Historical Heuristics Prompt}.
 Moreover, for the bug description field, we consider mining both the commit message and the corresponding GitHub issue page as detailed below.

 \textbf{Bug Description Mining}